 However, this type of breeding led, over generations, to those features becoming more and more extreme (longer and longer bodies, smaller and smaller heads, ever more triangular faces, larger and larger ears).

-The resulting shape was far removed from what Siamese cats originally looked like, and many people, used to the 'original' version, were very unhappy with this new look, which really took hold in the 1980s.
+The resulting shape was far removed from what Siamese cats originally looked like, and many people, used to the original version, were very unhappy with this new look, which really started to take hold in the 1980s.

 To achieve this look a certain amount of in-breeding took place, and this led to the modern type of cat becoming prone to health problems, including kidney failure and cardiomyopathy and other heart problems.

-Generally, this breed is very healthy and long-lived, but because of the problems described, some of the modern, extreme wedge Siamese may die early in life, not surviving past five or six.
+Generally, this breed is very healthy and long-lived, but because of the problems described, some modern Siamese may die early in life, not surviving past five or six.

-(This is certainly not true of all cats of this type, but it has been known to happen.)
+(This is certainly not true of all cats of this type, many of whom are just as long-lived as their original counterparts, but it has been known to happen.)

-Because of this there's been a move by breeders, particularly in the United States, to promote and return to the more moderate, Classic or old-fashioned body type that was popular in earlier times.
+Because of this there's been a move by breeders, particularly in the United States, to promote and return to the more moderate, old-fashioned body type that was popular in earlier times.

 Or go to: